1963–64 United States network television schedule

 Westerns continued to be popular on television, and all three networks scheduled several Western series.
 NBC, in particular, retained a number of Westerns on its fall 1963 schedule: two returning series The Virginian and Bonanza, and new series Temple Houston, and Redigo.
 NBC's Western-heavy schedule would pay off, as Bonanza again became the second highest-rated TV series in the Nielsen ratings that year; The Virginian reached #17.
 CBS's Gunsmoke reached #20.
 However, some Westerns from the previous season were cancelled, some examples are Laramie and Empire, which due to low ratings.

 On July 17, 1963, NBC removed The Robert Taylor Show from the lineup due to conflicts between the producers and the U.S. Department of Health, Education and Welfare.

 All times are Eastern and Pacific.
 New fall series are highlighted in bold.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.

 Two landmark events occurred during this network TV season.
 The first was the JFK assassination, which took place on Friday, November 22, 1963.
-Many programs that were originally scheduled to air in prime time on that weekend had to be pushed back to the following weekend due to all three networks broadcasting news coverage that would last until November 26.
+All programming that was originally scheduled to air in prime time on that weekend had to be pushed back to the following weekend due to all three networks broadcasting news coverage that would last until November 26.
+Regular programming was resumed on November 27.

 The second event was the live American debut of The Beatles on The Ed Sullivan Show on February 9, 1964.
 An estimated 73 million people tuned in to watch the Fab Four perform on the program, which made it one of the highest rated TV episodes in the history of prime-time television.

 Yellow indicates the top 10 programs for the season.

 Cyan indicates the top 20 programs for the season.

 Magenta indicates the top 30 programs for the season.